North Korea says sanctions push after nuclear test 'laughable'

 "The enemies can no longer deny the strategic position of our country as a nuclear weapons state," Jong Won Sop, a teacher at the University of National Economy, was quoted as saying.

-(Reporting by Minami Funakoshi in TOKYO and Ju-min Park in SEOUL; Editing by Clarence Fernandez and Richard Pullin)
+Reporting by Minami Funakoshi in TOKYO and Ju-min Park and Jack Kim in SEOUL; Editing by Clarence Fernandez, Richard Pullin and Mike Collett-White